A method of moments estimator for interacting particle systems and their mean field limit: Numerical experiments

-We consider the setting of \cref{sec:OU}, i.e., the mean field Ornstein--Uhlenbeck process, choosing as exact unknown parameters $\alpha_1^* = -1$ and $\sigma_0^* = 1$, so that the invariant measure is $\mu = \mathcal N(0,1/2)$, and we then aim to estimate $\theta^* = ^\top$.
-In \cref{fig:sensitivity_analysis} we perform a sensitivity analysis with respect to the number $M$ of moments equations employed in the construction of our estimator.
-We compute $\widehat \theta_{T,N}^M$ for all the particles in the system and for different values of $M = 1,2\dots,5$, fixing the final time $T = 10^4$ and the number of particles $N = 250$.
+which implies $\det(\mathcal A) = \norm{v}^2 \neq 0$ as $v \neq 0$, which is the additional assumption in \cref{thm:main}.
 At the left of \cref{fig:sensitivity_analysis} we then plot the average error and we observe that the inference worsens as the number of moments equations increases.
 This may sound counterintuitive as one would expect an improvement of the estimation when the number of constraints is higher.
 However, as highlighted in \cref{rem:condition}, the precision of our estimator is dependent on the condition number of the matrix $\mathcal A$ in the linear system, whose average is plotted at the right of \cref{fig:sensitivity_analysis}.
 We notice indeed that the condition number increases with $M$ and, in particular, it has the same behavior of the estimation error.
+Therefore, we believe that the number of constraints should not be much bigger than the minimum number of equations which makes the linear system not underdetermined.